priyanshkulshrestha/priyanshkulshrestha/README.md

 ## Connect with me [here](https://github.com/priyanshkulshrestha)

-I love connecting with different people so if you want to say hi 💬 priyanshkulshrestha13@gmail.com, I'll be happy to have a chat with you!
+I love connecting with different people, so if you want to say hi 💬 priyanshkulshrestha13@gmail.com, I'll be happy to have a chat with you!

 Always ready to colabrate with different people and their weird ideas and stuffs.